hersoll/stencil/README.md

 ## License

 - Non-commercial: hersoll Non-Commercial License (see LICENSE file)
-- Commercial: Contact me on GitHub for a commercial license
+- Commercial: Contact me for a commercial license